Find me on YouTube I’m MCToon.

 Quito is on the equator, at 0°N 78.5W.
 We will calculate the minimum angular elevation of the sun on the day of the equinox.
 At local solar noon the sun is directly overhead so the angle is 90°.
 At local solar midnight the sun will be directly over Indonesia on the opposite side of the world, still on the equator.
 The distance is 12,436 miles.
 Plugging in to the triangle calculator we get an angular elevation of 13.56°.

 Minneapolis, MN, USA is at 45°N 93W.
 On the Northern Solstice the sun travels over the Tropic of Cancer at 23.5° North latitude.
 At local solar noon the sun is the closest to Minneapolis it ever will be all year, directly over the Gulf of Mexico, 1,486 miles away.
-At local solar midnight the sun is directly over Myanmar, 7,676 miles away.
-Plugging in to the triangle calculator we get an angular elevation of 21.35°.
+At local solar midnight, the sun is directly over Myanmar, 7,676 miles away.
+Plugging into the triangle calculator we get an angular elevation of 21.35°.

 This means, according to flat earth theory, in the middle of the night in Minneapolis, the sun’s elevation is 21.35° above the horizon.

-The is the absolute lowest angular elevation possible for the sun on the AE map from land other than Antarctica.
+This is the absolute lowest angular elevation possible for the sun on the AE map from land other than Antarctica.
 Everywhere else on Earth will always have a higher angular elevation at local solar midnight.